-Jane McKenna was first elected to the Ontario Legislature in 2011 and served as MPP until 2014.
-At Queen’s Park Jane served on the Standing Committee on Regulations and Private Bills and the Standing Committee on Social Policy.
-She also served as the Official Opposition’s Children and Youth Services Critic, Government Services Critic and the Critic for Economic Development, Trade and Employment.
+Jane McKenna was first elected to the Ontario Legislature in October 2011 and was appointed Opposition Critic for Children and Youth Services on October 11, 2011.
+At Queen’s Park Jane also served on the Standing Committee on Regulations and Private Bills and the Standing Committee on Social Policy.

+On April 30, 2012 she was named Opposition Critic for Government Services.
 On May 2, 2012, she introduced the Inherited Heart Rhythm Disorders Awareness Act, which was co-sponsored by Liberal and NDP members.
-The Bill passed first and second reading and was referred to the Standing Committee on Social Policy on May 17, 2012.
+The Act would have required school boards to establish and maintain policies concerning inherited heart rhythm disorders.
+The Bill passed first and second reading and was referred to the Standing Committee on Social Policy.

 Appointed Opposition Critic for Economic Development, Trade and Employment on September 30, 2013.
 Jane also served on the Standing Committee on Regulations and Private Bills from October 11, 2013 until May 2, 2014.